 Wooden Jon boats are almost always handmade vessels, having been constructing from plywood as a home project (like we show you how to do here).

-Jon boat seat covers come in a variety of designs for different activities and have the added advantage of converting those uncomfortable hard seats into something that is a good deal more comfortable to sit on.
-Here is a selection of seats for converting your Jon boat.
+Jon boat seat covers come in a variety of designs for different activities.
+They have the added advantage of converting those uncomfortable hard seats into something that is a good deal more comfortable to sit on.

 Once you know how many people will be onboard it is a matter of determining how much room you need for gear and how much of the boat’s weight capacity that gear will take up.